John D. Liu: Ecological recovery and ideas

 Liu retired from journalism in 1997 and became the director of the Environmental Education Media Project (EEMP).
 With the EEMP he uses television to provide information about ecology, sustainable development, public health in China and other countries.
 Liu emphasizes that the harmful effect of humans on the world is not only caused by greenhouse gasses, but is to a great extent caused by the destruction of biomass, organic matter and biodiversity.
 Liu claims that the decline in these factors has led to higher temperatures and loss of arable soil, in the end leading to desertification.
 Liu sees a solution for these problems in the way people look at money, as people currently value the products and services derived from ecosystems higher than the ecosystems themselves.
 The episode, Regreening the desert / Green gold of the show Tegenlicht, was aired by Dutch public broadcaster VPRO and co-produced by Liu.
-The episodes sees Liu traveling the world to countries as Jordan, China and Ethiopia and shows the possibilities in re-greening areas turning into desert.
-At the 65th Prix Italia, in September 2013, the episode won the Special Prize Expo 2015.
-Since 2009, Liu is working together with Willem Ferwerda, former director of the Dutch office of IUCN, executive fellow business and ecosystems at the Rotterdam School of Management, Erasmus University, and founder of the Commonland Foundation an organization that works on large scale landscape restoration projects with a business approach, based on the 4 returns from landscape restoration framework developed by Ferwerda.
+The episode sees Liu traveling to countries such as Jordan, China, and Ethiopia, showing the possibilities of re-greening areas that were turning into desert.
+At the 65th Prix Italia in September 2013, the episode won the Special Prize Expo 2015.
+Since 2009, Liu has been working with Willem Ferwerda, former director of the Dutch office of IUCN, executive fellow for business and ecosystems at the Rotterdam School of Management, Erasmus University, and founder of the Commonland Foundation, an organization that works on large-scale landscape restoration projects.
 John Liu founded Ecosystem Restoration Camps in 2017, a worldwide movement that aims to restore damaged ecosystems on a large scale.

 Research

-Liu was named Rothamstead International Fellow for the Communication of Science at Rothamsted Research, an agricultural research institution.
-He also was an associate professor at the George Mason University as a part of the Center for Climate and Society, and a senior research fellow at the International Union for Conservation of Nature.
-In January 2015 John was named Visiting Fellow at Netherlands Institute of Ecology (NIOO) of the Royal Netherlands Academy of Arts and Sciences.
-John is also Ecosystem Ambassador for the Commonland foundation based in Amsterdam, Netherlands.
+Liu was named Rothamsted International Fellow for the Communication of Science at Rothamsted Research, an agricultural research institution.
+He was also an associate professor at the Center for Climate and Society at George Mason University and a senior research fellow at the International Union for Conservation of Nature.
+In January 2015 John was named Visiting Fellow at the Netherlands Institute of Ecology (NIOO) of the Royal Netherlands Academy of Arts and Sciences.
+John is also Ecosystem Ambassador for the Commonland Foundation based in Amsterdam, Netherlands.